MLB Power Pros

-MLB Power Pros is a baseball video game developed by Power Pros Production and published by 2K Sports in North America and Konami in Japan for the Wii and PlayStation 2 video game consoles.
-It is part of the traditionally Japan-only Power Pros series of video games, and is the first game in the series to be released outside Japan, which serves as the sequel to the first game, released only in Japan.
-It was released in October 2007, and is published by 2K Sports.
+MLB Power Pros, also known in Japan as Jikkyou Powerful Major League 2 (実況パワフルメジャーリーグ2), is a baseball video game developed by Baseball Contents Production and published by 2K in North America and Konami in Japan for the Wii and PlayStation 2 video game consoles.
+It is part of the traditionally Japan-only Power Pros series of video games, and is the first game in the series to be released outside Japan.
+It is the sequel to Jikkyou Powerful Pro Major League which was released only in Japan for the GameCube and PlayStation 2.
+It was released in October 2007, and is published by 2K.
 A sequel, MLB Power Pros 2008, came out in 2008.
 Another sequel, MLB Power Pros 2010, came out on iOS and Android devices in 2010.

 Gameplay

 Gameplay in MLB Power Pros features "easy pick-up and play mechanics".
 The game contains over a dozen gameplay modes, including a Season Mode and a Success Mode.
 Within the former, the player takes the role of a General Manager of a Major League Baseball team, with the goal of winning the World Series.
 The player has control over all the aspects of the team, including training players, purchasing better equipment, and trading players between teams.
 Maximum playtime is 10 years, or when the team points run out and the player loses (game over).